gzcisco720/cnode-proxy/README.md

 # Cnode Proxy

+# Notic

+If error happened, when you run `npm install`.
+Please check whether your Nodejs version is 10.x.x.
+If it is, you can either downgrade to 9.11.0 or upgrade to 11.x.x.

 ## About this app

 This is a proxy app built up by using [Cnode](https://cnodejs.org/) public API, and this app are built totlly from scratch without any CLI and project generation tool.
 Everything is configurable based on your own idea.